Kyocera: Corporate affairs

-Kyocera's headquarters is 95 m tall.
-A 1,900-panel photovoltaic power system is on the roof and south wall of the building, which can supply 12.5% of the facility's needed energy, generating, on a yearly basis, 182 megawatt hours.
+Kyocera's headquarters building in Kyoto is 95 m tall.
+A 1,900-panel photovoltaic power system is on the roof and south wall of the building, which can supply 12.5% of the facility's needed energy, generating 182 megawatt hours per year.

 Sponsorships

 Between 1978 and 1998, Kyocera and the International Affairs Board of the City of San Diego sponsored an all-expense paid tour of Japan for students from the United States called HORIZON (stylized in all capital letters and designated by year: e.g. HORIZON '98).
-The program's purpose was to acquaint these students with the country of Japan, its people and their culture - and to promote friendship and understanding.
-The program was open to students ages 10 – 14 who filled out the application and were chosen in a random drawing of all those that apply.
+The program's purpose was to acquaint these students with the Japanese people and their culture, and to facilitate friendship and understanding.
+The program was open to students ages 10–14; applicants were chosen randomly.

-The brand Mita was the first main sponsor of the Argentinian team Atlético Independiente.
-This relationship was maintained from 1985 to 1992.
+The brand Mita was the first main sponsor of the Argentine club Independiente, from 1985 to 1992.
+Mita also sponsored English club Aston Villa F.C., appearing on shirt fronts from 1984 to 1993, and Italian club Como 1907 from 1983 to 1989.
+Between 2005 and 2008, Kyocera also sponsored Reading F.C. and Brazilian football team Atlético Paranaense, having the naming rights of their stadium.

-Kyocera is currently the sponsor of the soccer club Kyoto Sanga F.C. of the J-League (its hometown team; here the word "Kyocera" is written in Japanese, everywhere else in the Latinized logo).

-In Japan, Kyocera holds the naming rights for the Kyocera Dome Osaka, colloquially known as Osaka Dome.
+Kyocera is currently the sponsor of the football club Kyoto Sanga F.C. of the J-League (its hometown team; here the word "Kyocera" is written in Japanese katakana, everywhere else in the Latinized logo).
+Kyocera holds the naming rights for the Kyocera Dome Osaka, colloquially known as Osaka Dome.
 The indoor dome is the home field of the baseball teams Orix Buffaloes and Hanshin Tigers.

-Between 2005 and 2008, Kyocera also sponsored Reading F.C.
-During this period Reading won the Football League Championship with a record 106 points.

-Also between 2005 and 2008, Kyocera was the sponsor of Brazilian football team Atlético Paranaense, and acquired the naming rights of their stadium.